 Crossbreeding

-Over several generations, the genetics "lock in."
-Eventually, when you mate two New Zealand Peruvians, you get 100% New Zealand Peruvian.
-At this point, it is no longer a cross; it is a true-breeding line.
+Over multiple generations, these specific genetics lock into place.
+Eventually, mating two New Zealand Peruvians results in 100% New Zealand Peruvian offspring.
+At this milestone, the line is no longer considered a cross; it has officially become a true-breeding line.

 A Show Standard is essentially a "blueprint" for the perfect New Zealand Peruvian.
 It is an official written document that describes exactly how a specific pedigree breed should look to be considered a top-quality example.